20-Minute Miso Pasta with Brussels Sprouts

 This pasta was so creamy and it had a satisfying depth of flavour from the miso.
 It sounds silly, but I had never cooked non-shredded Brussels sprouts in a pan over high heat on the stovetop.
 I usually just go the oven-roasted route, but I liked these so much better.
 The super hot cast iron gave them crispy edges but they stayed nice and tender throughout.
 Best part: this whole thing was ready in 20 minutes.
 The serving size says 3-4, but my partner and I took down most of this–just so good!

 There’s still so many recipes that I need to try from this book.
 It’s the perfect companion for when local produce really starts coming on.
-Highly recommended it if you love bold doses of visual inspiration and plenty of tasty and healthy things to eat.
+Highly recommended it if you love bold doses of visual inspiration and plenty of tasty things to eat.

 A photo of ingredients for the creamy miso pasta on a wooden countertop with white tile in the background.